dmeister/dmeister.github.io/content/posts/2021-07-29-cpp-in-coding-interviews.md

 Chandler Carruth's [his 2014 Cppcon talk](https://youtu.be/fHNmRkzxHWs) "Efficiency with Algorithms, Performance with Data Structures" is worth viewing for more information about the topic.

 Most cases are caused by the missing usage of references (or `std::move` or `std::string_view`/`std::span`) leading to wasteful copying of large data structures.
-This is not a single problem for in one question, but given that it is common in many solutions.
-It is a systematic problem on the site.
+This is not a single problem in one question, but given that it is common in many solutions, it is a systematic problem on the site.

 It is interesting that it is not the case in all solutions.
 I think that the site has multiple authors, and some authors were aware of these kinds of issues and others weren't.